LapoMarchionni/SSEBitCount/README.md

-# SSE Set bit count
+# SSE Set bit count with sideways addition
-Set bit count of a vector of length N filled with random integers using SSE implementation written in C++
+Set bit count of a vector of length N filled with random integers using the SSE implementation of the sideway addition written in C++

 Requires `g++-5` and `c++11`.
 Compile with: